oslabs-beta/GraphQL-Blueprint/README.md

 # GraphQL Blueprint

-GraphQL Blueprint helps you build full stack apps with boilerplate code.
+[GraphQL Blueprint](http://graphqlblueprint.xyz) helps you build full stack apps with boilerplate code.
 Currently on a React, Express, Apollo stack, you can template out GraphQL code by modeling your database schema with our easy-to-use interface.

-Using a data modeling interface with a few simple inputs, GraphQL Designer auto generates code for download, to start and implement your new application including GraphQL root queries, schemas, mutations, and client queries.
+Our interface provides you the ability, with a few simple inputs, to auto generate boilerplate code for download.
+As you can see in the video below, it resembles the activity of data modeling (another use case of GraphQL Blueprint).
+The boilerplate code gives you a head start to develop your new application including GraphQL root queries, schemas, mutations, and client queries.
 Also available for download are the NoSQL schemas or SQL build scripts, and a server file.
+Neat, right?

 https://user-images.githubusercontent.com/5971166/126023310-2eefd773-9848-4f79-8760-1a3b86df954c.mp4